dhyan-rai/cs30-major-project/proposal.md

 - ability to shoot bullets
 - fairly well designed 3d models
 - ability to zoom in to aim
-- something to shoot at
+- something to shoot at (enemies or targets)
 - appropriate lighting and sound effects

 ## Nice to Have List